-Common Stock Offered by the Company 4,000,000 shares(1) Common Stock to be Outstanding after the Offering 12,027,100 shares(1)(2) Use of Proceeds The Company intends to use the net proceeds from the Offering to expand the Company's preferred generics business, to fund addi- tional pharmacy benefit management programs, to enhance its management information system capabilities and for general corporate pur- poses, including working capital.
-See "Use of Proceeds."
+4,000,000 shares(1) Common Stock Offered by the Company.....
+Common Stock to be Outstanding 12,023,800 shares(1)(2) after the Offering.....

+Use of Proceeds.....
+The Company intends to use the net proceeds from the Offering to expand the Company's preferred generics business, to fund additional pharmacy benefit management programs, to enhance its management information system capabilities and for general corporate purposes, including working capital.
+See "Use of